martinvonk/SPEI/paper/paper.md

 The SciPy [@scipy_paper_2020] package provides probality density functions via their `stats` library.
 General recommendations are provided in literature about which probability density function to use for a drought index, e.g. a gamma distribution for the SPI or log-logistic/fisk distribution for the SPEI.
 However, with over 200 univariate continuous distributions in the scipy stats library, the user has freedom to easily try and find different relations between the probability and the time series.
 Each of SciPy continuous distribution has a `fit` method making it easy to fit the distribution to the time series using maximum likelihood estimation.

 ## Example
-In this article an example dataset is considered with the measured daily precipitation and potential evaporation sum from the Royal Dutch Meteorological Institute (KNMI).
-To calculate the SPI, only the precipitation time series is needed, while the SPEI uses precipitation surplus (precipitation minus potential evaporation), also called rainfall or precipitaiton excess.
-When the time series is in the proper `pandas.Series` format, the Python package provides a function for each seperate drought index.
+In this article an example dataset is considered with the measured daily precipitation and potential evaporation sum from the Royal Dutch Meteorological Institute (KNMI), as shown in Figure \autoref{fig:prec_surplus}a.
+To calculate the SPI, only the precipitation time series is needed, while the SPEI uses precipitation surplus (precipitation minus potential evaporation), also called rainfall or precipitation excess.
+The computed monthly precipitation surplus, used in this example is visible in figure \autoref{fig:prec_surplus}b.
+When the time series is in the proper type (`pandas.Series` with a `DatetimeIndex` as index), the Python package provides a function for each seperate drought index.
 For instance:

 ![Monthly precipitation surplus.\label{fig:prec_surplus}](figures/monthly_precipitation_surplus.png)